Freshman Migration Dashboard

 Looking the most recent data for South Dakota, several notable findings emerge:

 As recently as 2002, South Dakota was a net exporter of first-time college students.
 Since that time, the state has steadily improved its position and now imports far more students than it exports.

-South Dakota current holds a net migration advantage over several neighboring states, including Minnesota, Iowa, Nebraska, and Wyoming.
+South Dakota currently holds positive net migration differentials with several neighboring states, including Minnesota, Iowa, Nebraska, and Wyoming.

 South Dakota’s four-year public institutions constitute South Dakota’s leading sector with respect to interstate migration.
 For every student leaving South Dakota in 2018 to study at a four-year public institution in another state, 2.84 out-of-state students entered the state to study at one of South Dakota’s four-year public institutions.
 This figure amounts to a net migration balance of roughly 1,475 students.

 Source: NCES, Integrated Postsecondary Education Data System (IPEDS), residence and migration files

 Notes: Data reflect fall enrollments of first-time, degree/certificate-seeking students graduating from high school in the last twelve months.
 Enrollments are tabulated for four-year and two-year degree-granting, Title IV postsecondary institutions only.